emscripten-core/emscripten/site/source/docs/tools_reference/emcc.rst

 Purpose
 ============================================

 The Emscripten Compiler Frontend (``emcc``) is used to call the Emscripten compiler from the command line.
-It is effectively a drop-in replacement for a standard compiler like *gcc*.
+It is effectively a drop-in replacement for a standard compiler like *gcc* or *clang*.

 Command line syntax